Your hands are going to need special attention this year!

 - Moisturize your hands with a good quality hand cream immediately after toweling dry.
-Apply the cream to your entire hand, but especially the back 'private' side where the skin is thinner and more likely to chap.
+Apply the cream to your entire hand, but especially the back ‘private’ side where the skin is thinner and more likely to chap.
 Wipe off the excess cream from the palm side to keep from getting it on everything and having a slippery grip.
 Most hand creams are greasy and hard to use during the day.
 OTB Skin Care carries the perfect non greasy hand cream called Dry Skin Hand Cream.
-It's what I use all day long and my hands stay pretty hydrated in spite of washing and hand sanitizing them constantly.
+This is the hand cream that I use all day long and my hands stay pretty hydrated in spite of washing and hand sanitizing them constantly.
 If your hands start chapping, give them a big hydrating boost at night.
-Soak them in warm water for 5 minutes, towel dry then apply a generous layer of some heavy and greasy ointment with lanolin like Bag Balm (if you're not allergic to wool) and cover them with cotton gloves overnight.
-If your wool allergic try pure shea butter (available in the skin care section of your natural food store) pr ShiKai's Borage Dry Skin Therapy.
+Soak them in warm water for 5 minutes, towel dry then apply a generous layer of some heavy and greasy ointment with lanolin like Bag Balm (if you’re not allergic to wool) and cover them with cotton gloves overnight.
+If your wool allergic try pure shea butter (available in the skin care section of your natural food store) pr ShiKai’s Borage Dry Skin Therapy.

 - If you have chapped hands you need to wear rubber gloves when your touching irritating things like dish soap, house cleaners and even some foods like tomatoes, citrus etc. A good rule of thumb (no pun intended) is that for contact with things that would be too harsh to apply to your facial skin, you need gloves to touch with chapped hands.
 Surprising and inconvenient, but think about what you ask your hands to do; you use them like they are gloved to touch harsh chemicals.
 Normally they can handle it because healthy hand skin is a pretty good barrier, but chapped skin is broken.
 Harsh chemicals get through chapped skin, irritating it like putting lemon juice on a cut.
 Your chapped hands just won’t heal unless you protect them and you need to keep using the gloves until the skin is entirely back to normal plus a week or two.
 This is pretty inconvenient so it’s best to just take really good care of your hands before they become chapped by washing with gentle soaps, regularly moisturizing and not over using the hand sanitizers.

-- Vermont Foaming Hand Soap
+- My Foaming Natural Hand Soap

 - Bag Balm